 This collection consists of .6 lin. ft or half of a record carton.
 This collection is limited to paper files (113 folders).

 This collection was generated by Donald Harris during his tenure at NEC as Assistant to the President and Vice President.
 These materials had been kept in storage until they were transferred to the Archives in 2004.

-Access to the Donald Harris Collection is granted by the Archivist.
+Access to the Donald Harris Papers is granted by the Archivist.
 Appointments must be scheduled in advance.
 There may be some restrictions on this collection, particularly the involving the faculty files and subject files.
 Issues of access will be addressed on a case by case basis.

 All copyrights to this collection belong to the New England Conservatory.
 Permission to publish materials from this collection is granted by the Director of Libraries.
 This collection should be cited as: NECA 3.2 Donald Harris Papers, New England Conservatory Archives, Boston, MA.